Svebruh/Defi_2025/README.md

 - Opens the React app at http://localhost:3000
 - Ensure your local Hardhat node (`npx hardhat node`) is running
-- If you change ports, update the `proxy` setting in `frontend/package.json` accordingly

 ## Testing